 Images prepared for interlacing should be in the order you want them to be revealed in the lenticular.
 Flip images should be numbered from low to high in the order you would like them to appear as a viewer passes from left to right.
 3D images should be numbered from low to high as the camera (real or virtual) passes before the object from left to right.

 All lenticular prints are created to work best at a particular viewing distance.
 Artwork intended for wall hanging is typically pitched for a distance of 6-9 feet.
 Handheld lenticular prints are pitched for a viewing distance of 1-3 feet.
-The size of the print usually determines where this point is set and is factored into our calculations, but this a variable that can be adjusted.
+The size of the print usually determines where this point is set and is factored into our calculations but can be adjusted on request.

-Lenticular sheets have three qualities that stand out from the rest: resolution (measured in Lines Per Inch or LPI), thickness and viewing angle.
+Lenticular plastics are engineered with properties that fit specific uses.
+The factors that that have the greatest impact on how a lens behaves are its resolution (measured in Lines Per Inch or LPI), thickness and viewing angle.
 Artists can target the technical qualities of these lenses in their design or appropriate choices can be made at the time of printing.
 The factors most worth considering are the lens' capacity for parallax in the case of 3D and the lens' viewing angle in the case of flip images.
 Please contact us for details on the technical specifications of our lens products.

 The guidelines for 3D are somewhat fixed by best practices.
 In general it is advisable to create the biggest image count appropriate for the LPI of the lens being used - at the highest reasonable parallax.
 Often a 3D lenticular sequence of 30 images will be the best choice, providing smooth transitions between frames and lots of "look around."
 30 is a number that works well with our process, as does 15 which can easily be taken from a sequence of 30 sequentially or by alternating every other image.
 Parallax is dependent on the lens being used but can be quite large, up to 4 inches in some cases.
 See our tutorial on photographing for lenticular printing.